mynttt/UpdateTool/README.md

 A tool to update the IMDB ratings for Plex libraries that contain movies and series.

+## Warning

+&#x1F534; **As of today (20.02.2020) there have been two reports of corrupted databases!
+Please use this tool with caution, the matter is being investigated as this tool uses transactions on DB related operations and the actual DB connection time is minimal.
+The corruptions probably have something to do with a bugged Unraid version.
+If this happens to you, open an issue here with both relevant Plex / Unraid logs!
+Make sure you have a database backup to restore if necessary (Plex should create them automatically!).
+Instructions on how to repair a corrupt database are [here](https://support.plex.tv/articles/201100678-repair-a-corrupt-database/).
+This tool has been used by quite a large userbase and it has not caused any corruption issues in the past which makes the matter quite mysterious.** &#x1F534;

 #### This tool could in theory break if either the Plex database schema changes or IMDB stops providing a public rating dataset!
 This would not be dangerous tho as it stops when something goes wrong.

 #### If you want to run this on Windows without docker look [here](https://github.com/mynttt/UpdateTool/wiki/Installation-on-Windows)!